TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 By default, CityMotion-Plugin is functional, however setting optional parameters unlocks additional functionality.

 Beyond these optional parameters, there are two different levels of integration.
-The simplest way to use CityMotion-Plugin is "*Basic Integration*," where we supply you with a short link to load in your WebView.
+The simplest, no-code way to use CityMotion-Plugin is "*Basic Integration*," where we supply you with a short link to load in your WebView.
 Basic integration supports all features except links to external apps. *Advanced integration* allows external app links.

-# API Endpoints
+# Endpoints

-This section describes the URL endpoints available and their optional parameters.
+This section describes the endpoints available and their optional parameters.
 See the Custom Third Party Integration Guide for how to set up your app so these links work properly.

 For most basic integrations we will assign a short link in the form of https://citymo.io/{locationCode} and manage the redirection URL.
-For Advanced Integration partners utilizing the full API, they may proceed to use the features outlined in this document.
+Advanced Integration partners can use all the features outlined in this document.

 ## Location Code Endpoint